 |Information and help desks||Madrid Barajas Airport has more than 20 information counters, located throughout the terminals, and touchscreen kiosks in Terminal 4.
 More than 100 staff members are also on hand to assist passengers.Tourist information counters can be found in the arrival areas of Terminals 1 and 2 and the baggage hall of Terminal 4.|

-Communications: Wi-Fi is available in all terminals, the first 15 minutes are free.
-Additionally, there are almost 100 internet points positioned within the terminals.
+Communications: Free Wi-Fi internet access is available throughout Adolfo Suárez Madrid-Barajas Airport.
+Additionally, there are almost 100 internet points positioned within the terminals, along with several mobile phone charging points.
 A post office is located on the ground floor of Terminal 1.

 Food: There are more than 30 cafés, bars and restaurants at Madrid Barajas Airport, distributed throughout the terminals.

 Shopping: A selection of more than 100 shops can be found at the airport, including duty-free for passengers leaving the European Union.
 Items available range from local produce and souvenirs to jewellery and electronics.